 Down the line the team is thinking about events, too — cooking classes, whiskey and wine tastings, couples classes, that kind of thing — though nothing's on the calendar yet.

-The team has also talked about eventually adding a rail to connect through to SuBourbon next door — the whiskey bar and restaurant (SuBourbon Bar & Restaurant, est. 2026) going into the same old Chamber building.
-That's a down-the-road idea, not something in the works yet: SuBourbon itself was still framing walls as of early July.
+The team has also talked about eventually adding a rail to connect through to SuBourbon next door — the whiskey bar and restaurant going into the same old Chamber building.
+That's a down-the-road idea, not something in the works yet: SuBourbon itself is still building out as of late July, though its own patios are up.

 Chances are you'll find the nicest guy running the store: Cameron, who grew up in Parker and still lives here.